string-o-matic/string-o-matic/README.md

 - [ ] Set header Content-Type: text/html; charset=UTF-8
 - [ ] Implement a queue for each step so if input change multiple times during calculation, only the most recent input is calculated
 - [ ] Clarify what's UTF-8 and UTF-16, provide meta info

+### Dependency notes

+**bcryptjs** has a reference to Node's Crypto module which won't resolve in a browser but causes webpack to include node polyfills or mocks totalling hundreds of kilobytes.
+The ideal solution is to fork bcryptjs and remove this reference.
+Another option is ejecting the project to modify webpack config.
+As a temporary measure, the minified script is in the public directory and the unit tests add it to the window object from node_modules.